farmdawgnation/lift-newrelic/README.md

 among the great, the few, who monitor their Lift apps with NewRelic and actually understand what URLs are consuming time.

+## How does it work?

+This add-on relies on SiteMap, so if you're not using SiteMap in your Lift app, you should be.
+When a new request comes in, the NewRelicTransactionNaming code finds the Loc instance that matches the request, and sets the transaction name to that value.
+So, if a Loc is associated with the URL `/amnesia` you'll see `/amnesia` in your NewRelic transactions.
+If the Loc is parameterized, and is associated with something like `/resource/*/edit` you'll see `/resource/star/edit` for that transaction in your NewRelic Web Transactions list.

+For now, APIs using RestHelper will need to manually set their transaction name, since there's no good way to do that auto-magically yet.

 ## About Me

 My name is Matt Farmer.
 By day, I ship code at [Elemica](http://elemica.com).
 By night, I work on